jona1167/AI_Nutritionist/README.md

 # How to use
-Press "E" to start record it will end when you stop talking.
+Press "Z" to start record it will end when you stop talking.
 Then wait a while it will generate and speech out.

 # Credits